fdb/slarg-website/events/2023-10-21-typp-launch.md

-During this evening you can also visit the installation *On Sandscapes* by **Irma Földényi, Saskia Van der Gucht, Eline De Clercq, Virág Szálas-Motesiczky** at the refter of Morpho, between 19:00 - 21:00.
+During this evening you can also visit the installation *Sandscapes* by **Irma Földényi, Saskia Van der Gucht, Eline De Clercq, Virág Szálas-Motesiczky** at the refter of Morpho, between 19:00 - 21:00.
 For more see [here](https://slarg.be/events/2023-10-19-on-sand/).

 ### More on TYPP